sebug/adc-stylebooks/README.md

 For ADC, I started by enable automatic provisioning of Citrix ADC 13.1 (Express) and enabled that on my subscription.
 Took the template.json and tried to integrate it in my main.bicep

 I enabled the management ports on the management IP and then connected to said IP using HTTP.

+On the configuration screen, enter the Azure AD Application ID, Tenant ID and application secret.

+Now we have to connect it to ADM

+## Create a Citrix Cloud Account
+You don't necessarily need one to play around with the ADC alone, but the whole goal is to have declarative infrastructure, so go create one.

+Be sure to open the interface in Firefox, Safari is very buggy.

+Go to Application Delivery Manager.

+Go to Infrastructure - Instances - Sites

+Add a new Site for Azure.

+Type: Azure.

+Fetch vNet from Azure.

+When adding the Azure info, you can use az account list to get the information needed to fill in the first part.

+You'll also have to create an application for ADM in Azure AD.
+Add an application key.

+*TODO, didn't get any further.

+Go to style books

+Configure "StyleBook to configure Load Balanced Applications"

+Set 22.22.1.50 as the LB VServer IP address.

+Add Servers 22.22.2.10 and 22.22.2.11 on port 80 enable after creating.

+Go to Application - Dashboard.
+Manage applications.
+Add an application.

+Create a new application - define selection criteria.
+IP address 22.22.1.50

+Add a new application "mainapp", add a category "weblb"

 If it is not automatically selected (it should be), set the subnet IP as 22.22.2.6 (or whatever was assigned to the isVMNic interface of your ADC VM).